What Can I Do With a Respiratory Therapy Degree?

 Career Options That Are Possible With a Degree in Respiratory Therapy

 Upon earning an Associates in Specialized Technology (AST) Degree in respiratory therapy, graduates should be qualified for an entry-level job position as a respiratory therapist.
 However, job duties and responsibilities could increase upon acquiring additional training and education in this field.
 Additional career opportunities in this field may require a bachelor’s and/or other degree and/or adequate related job experience.
-These career opportunities could consist of becoming a supervisor, a branch manager who oversees multiple respiratory technicians, or a respiratory therapy teacher at university clinics or respiratory therapy centers.
+These career opportunities could consist of becoming a supervisor, a branch manager who oversees multiple respiratory technicians, or a respiratory therapy.

 There are also different work environment options.
 They consist of various medical facilities such as hospitals, nursing homes, or directly in the patients’ home.